-- Reference to Hospital Facilities: Patient Rooms, Specialty Care Units, Safety Procedures and Announcements (e.g., Fire, Codes), Nurses' Stations, Ancillary Services' Facilities (e.g., X-Ray, Laboratory, Medical Records), Restrooms and Locker Areas, Parking, Conference Areas, Lounges, Cafeteria or Coffee Shop, Library/Internet Access, and OMM table locations. - Students should be provided with contact information from the respective clinical site regarding organizational structure, person/s to whom they are responsible, and how to contact the Department/Office Coordinator, Clinical Supervisor, TouroCOM DME, or Hospital DME (where applicable), or official designee appointed by the clinical training site, and clinical team. - At the start of each clinical clerkship, students will be instructed as to protocols, duties, and responsibilities, including medical record/ electronic medical record, EMR documentation.
-See Additional Guidelines. - Students are expected to introduce themselves to the supervising physicians involved in the clinical clerk's specific Program, and to review the learning objectives in the Curriculum and Syllabi provided by Touro College of Osteopathic Medicine and any guidelines of the clinical training site. - Students will be provided with detailed information regarding expectations and duties.
+- Reference to Hospital Facilities: Patient Rooms, Specialty Care Units, Safety Procedures and Announcements (e.g., Fire, Codes), Nurses' Stations, Ancillary Services' Facilities (e.g., Diagnostic Imaging, Laboratory, Medical Records), Restrooms and Locker Areas, Parking, Conference Areas, Lounges, Cafeteria or Coffee Shop, Library/Internet Access, and OMM table locations. - Students should be provided with contact information from the respective clinical site regarding organizational structure, person(s) to whom they are responsible, and how to contact the Department/Office Coordinator, Clinical Supervisor, TouroCOM DME, or Hospital DME (where applicable), or official designee appointed by the clinical training site, and clinical team. - At the start of each clinical clerkship, students will attend their respective orientation session for each rotation and will be instructed as to protocols, duties, and responsibilities, including medical record/electronic medical record, EMR documentation.
+See Additional Guidelines. - Students are expected to introduce themselves to the supervising preceptor(s) involved in the clinical clerk's specific Program, and to review the learning objectives in the Curriculum and Syllabi, and the Student Performance Evaluation form, provided by Touro College of Osteopathic Medicine and any guidelines of the clinical training site. - Students will be provided with detailed information regarding expectations and duties.
 This should include time commitments (e.g., a schedule of each clinical clerk's on-duty hours and days, a list of each clinical clerk's duties and responsibilities).
-Students are reminded that their clinical schedules may fluctuate as patient care is a priority and therefore it may not always be possible to leave at the end of the shift/day as scheduled. - Students should understand the criteria that will be utilized to evaluate their performance; a copy of the SPE is in the Curriculum and Syllabi document found on the Touro website.
+Students are reminded that their clinical schedules may fluctuate as patient care is a priority and therefore it may not always be possible to leave at the end of the shift/day as scheduled. - Students should understand the criteria that will be utilized to evaluate their performance; a copy of the SPE is in the Curriculum and Syllabi found on the Touro website.